carlrobertoh/CodeGPT/DESCRIPTION.md

 <!-- Plugin description -->

-## Introducing CodeGPT: Your Free, Open-Source AI Copilot for Coding
+## CodeGPT: Your Free, Open-Source AI Copilot for Coding

-CodeGPT is your go-to AI coding assistant, offering assistance throughout your entire software development journey while keeping privacy in mind.
-Access state-of-the-art large language models from leading providers such as OpenAI, Anthropic, Azure, Mistral, and others, or connect to a locally hosted model for a completely offline and transparent development experience.
+CodeGPT is your go-to AI assistant, ready to support you through every step of your software development journey with a strong focus on privacy.
+Access state-of-the-art large language models from leading providers such as OpenAI, Anthropic, Azure, Mistral, and others, or opt for a locally hosted model for a fully offline and transparent development experience.
+CodeGPT leverages technologies like **Ollama** and **llama.cpp**, keeping you productive even when you're off the grid.

 ## Core Features